 Owen took various breaks from the civil service to work in the South African Treasury, where he helped to develop a medium term budget process, the Center for Global Development where he helped to develop the Advance Market Commitment for vaccines, and as a Visiting Scholar at the University of California, Berkeley.

 In 1993, Owen set up the UK Government’s first website, for H M Treasury.

-Since 2009 Owen has been a member of the Board of Twaweza, which promotes opportunities for citizens in East Africa to hold government authorities to account.
+From 2011 to 2015 he was an Associate at the Institute for Government.
+From 2009 to 2015, Owen was a member of the Advisory Board of Twaweza, which promotes opportunities for citizens in East Africa to hold government authorities to account.
 From 2000 to 2004, Owen was a non-executive director of OneWorld, a not-for-profit whose mission is to promote the use of the internet and media for the benefit of the world’s poor.